helloqueenscollege/resources/Web Development.md

 * To look for resources on Github related to a particular technology, add `koans` or `awesome`.
 For example, `awesome javascript`, `awesome jquery`, `rxjs koans`.

 # Projects
+A list of projects that gradually introduce you to Fullstack Web Development in JavaScript.
+To work on a project, just download or `clone` the repository.
+Any ideas or even contributions for projects please request in the issue / do a PR.

 ## [Project 1 - Test First JavaScript](https://github.com/christiansakai/test-first-javascript)
 Introduction to JavaScript, with some functional programming and prototypal inheritance problem